-ARG, in partnership with the School of Public Health at the University of California Berkeley (UC Berkeley), offers a training program that provides support and training to both pre- and postdoctoral Fellows engaged in alcohol- and drug-related research.
-Our program is funded by a National Institute on Alcohol Abuse and Alcoholism (NIAAA) grant titled “Graduate Research Training on Alcohol Problems” (grant # T32 AA007240), and has supported over 230 trainees since 1977.
+ARG, in partnership with the School of Public Health at the University of California Berkeley (UC Berkeley), offers a training program that provides support and training to both pre- and postdoctoral fellows engaged in alcohol- and drug-related research.
+Our program is funded by a National Institute on Alcohol Abuse and Alcoholism (NIAAA) grant titled “Graduate Research Training in Alcohol Problems: Alcohol-Related Disparities” (grant # T32 AA007240), and has supported over 230 trainees since 1977.

 ARG is an NIAAA-funded National Alcohol Research Center housing experts from diverse fields, including public health, epidemiology, psychology, and economics.
 Our research addresses a wide range of topics, from basic epidemiology to clinical and health services research, using a variety of methods, including survey research, ethnography, clinical trials, and public health interventions.
 Since 1979, ARG has periodically conducted large, national-probability surveys of Americans’ drinking and drug use, enabling us to describe emerging trends in alcohol and drug consumption and problems; understand age, period, and cohort effects underlying such trends; study methodological issues in the measurement of alcohol and drug use; identify individual and environmental influences on alcohol and drug outcomes; and more.
 ARG also houses many other local and national datasets, facilitating sophisticated analyses relevant to understanding, preventing, and treating alcohol and drug problems.